vincenzomadaghiele/Meta-benjolin/README.md

 # Meta-Benjolin

-The Meta-Benjolin is a screen-based notation system and a meta-instrument, developed as a control structure for the Benjolin, a chaotic synthesizer.
+The Meta-Benjolin is a state- and timbre-based notation system and a meta-instrument, developed as a control structure for the Benjolin, a chaotic synthesizer.

 [![](https://github.com/vincenzomadaghiele/Latent-benjolin-interface/blob/main/frontend/Meta-Benjo.png)](https://www.youtube.com/watch?v=GnY_RTmCS5k&ab_channel=VincenzoMadaghiele)